Davide-R0/GameEngine-Ncurses-ECS-Cpp/README.md

-writing Convenctions:
+# Writing Convenctions:
 - sructs name: small letters with maiusc letter to separate
 - enum name, enum value: maiusc name with `_` as space
-- function: small letters with `_` as spaces
+- function: small letters with Maiusc as separator
-- private data member start with `m_`
+- private data member start with `m_` and `s_` for static